“You should do more video!”

 But here’s the thing: creating videos can be a really time consuming.
 It’s not just capturing the footage or being comfortable on camera — that’s usually the easiest part.
 Instead, it’s what to do with ALL that footage and how to assemble it in a way that doesn’t leave you tearing your hair out and staring at your laptop cursing at complicated video editing software for hours on end.
 In fact, we actually have gigabytes of video footage on our external hard drives that remains in that “one day it would be cool to make a video with this” category.

 Skip Ahead to What Interests You Most:

-If you take a look at our video page or YouTube channel you’ll see that we used to do videos a lot in the early days.
+If you take a look at our YouTube channel you’ll see that we used to do videos a lot in the early days.
 That was when we had a super simple Windows movie editor and Dan was a champ at churning out short, fun videos from our time in Southeast and Central Asia.

 2) Ease of Shooting: If it’s difficult or time-consuming to set up a camera for the shoot, the less likely we actually think to take it with us and use it.